AIDC Toolkit Help

 Utility Package

-To provide the most flexibility and to handle the most significant demands of the AIDC problem domain, the AIDC Toolkit uses the JavaScript bigint type, with many functions converting from the more primitive number type if provided.
+To provide the most flexibility and to handle the most significant demands of the AIDC problem domain, the AIDC Toolkit uses the JavaScript bigint type, with many functions converting from the lower-range number type if provided.
 This gives applications significant flexibility at a small performance cost inherent in bigint operations.

 Integers